-A greenhouse gas whose effect is 21 times as much as that of carbon dioxide.
+The greenhouse gas second to carbon dioxide in its greenhouse effect.
 It is produced through decomposition of organic matters by microorganisms under anaerobic conditions, such as those found in marshes, rice paddies and soil or during enteric fermentation of herbivores, as well as excavation for natural gas or coal.